 We believe the growth in our Gold Loan portfolio is partly due to the flexible Gold Loan schemes that we offer to our customers and efficient customer service.
 Depending on the individual needs, we provide our customers multiple options with respect to the loan amount, advance rate per gram of gold and interest rate.
+Based on feedback we have been receiving from our branch network and even customers, we have been modifying the product offerings to suit their needs.
+Equated Monthly Instalments and small business loans are introductions based on feedback.
 We also allow customers to prepay their loans without penalty.